Life at Templewood

 - White, grey or black socks / tights

 - Black shoes for indoor use (no plimsolls)

 - Grey or black shorts / culottes

 - Yellow and white checked/striped dress

 - White polo shirt

-Children wear the same school uniform with maroon jogging bottoms.
+Children wear the same school uniform but with maroon jogging bottoms.

 The children may wear a watch but no other jewellery items.
 Children with pierced ears must wear one pair of plan studs only.
 Please try to avoid large bows and headbands.
 Nails should be short with no varnish.

 Assemblies take place on a daily basis.
 We invite parents in to meet with class teachers in our Parent Surgeries during Tuesday assembly at 2.45pm.
 This is an opportunity for you to meet with the class teacher to discuss any queries you may have.
 Appointments need to be made directly with the school office and a ten minute timeslot will be allocated.

 Assemblies cover a whole range of subjects and themes.
 They emphasise the importance of learning how to live together and cover a variety of current issues.
 The children are encouraged to participate in a range of ways including reading, singing, playing musical instruments, drama and sharing work.